MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

 ## Customize Teams app manifest using Visual Studio

 Teams Toolkit in Visual Studio loads manifest from `manifest.template.json` with configurations from `state.{env}.json` and `config.{env}.json` while provisioning and preparing app dependencies.
-You can also create Teams app in [Developer Portal](https://dev.teams.microsoft.com/apps) with the manifest.
+You can also create Teams app in Developer Portal with manifest.

 After scaffolding, in the manifest template file under `templates/appPackage` folder, `manifest.template.json` is shared between local and remote environment.